 Anne Burdick, MD, MPH, a Professor of Dermatology, Associate Dean for TeleHealth and Clinical Outreach, and Medical Director of the UM/JMH Hansen’s Disease (leprosy) Program at the UMMSM, has 20 years of telehealth experience and leads UM’s telemedicine services in the US and internationally.
 An American Telemedicine Association (ATA) charter member and Fellow of the ATA College of Fellows, Dr. Burdick served on the ATA Board of Directors, was Founding Chair of the ATA Special Interest Group on Teledermatology, on the Telemedicine Journal and e-Health Editorial Board and chaired the development of the first ATA Practice Guidelines for Teledermatology.
 Dr. Burdick headed the American Academy of Dermatology (AAD) Telemedicine Task Force and spearheaded the AAD’s first Position Statement on Telemedicine and its endorsement of ATA’s Practice Guidelines for Teledermatology.
 Dr. Burdick’s TeleHealth Department facilitates teleconsultations in dermatology in Florida and other states, as well as in other specialties, including pediatrics, neurology, and psychiatry.
 She provides teledermatology consults to patients at Florida Department of Health Children’s Medical Services Clinics, Miami TeleHealth School Initiative, UM Pediatric Mobile Clinic, Indian Health Services in several states, the Department of Defense, and to crew and guests with urgent dermatologic conditions on 2 major cruise lines.

-Tongyu Cao-Wikramanayake, PhD, is a Research Associate Professor at the Department of Dermatology & Cutaneous Surgery and the Department of Cell Biology and Anatomy, UMMSM.
+Tongyu Cao-Wikramanayake, PhD, is a Research Associate Professor at the Dr. Phillip Frost Department of Dermatology and Cutaneous Surgery and the Department of Cell Biology and Anatomy, UMMSM.
 Dr. Cao-Wikramanayake provides academic leadership for the Departmental weekly Grand Rounds/ seminars.
 In addition, she is a member of Cell Biology and Anatomy PIBS graduate program.
 Dr. Wikramanayake is trained in developmental biology and cellular differentiation, and has 15 years of hands-on experience in skin biology and mouse models investigating normal skin differentiation and the development of skin disorders.
 She uses mouse and rat models to study epidermal differentiation, hair development and alopecia, epidermal stem cell interaction with the niche, and non-melanoma skin cancer.
 Her research is supported by NIH and Dermatology Foundation and Florida Department of Health Bank Coley Research Program.

-Professor Stephen Davis, is a Research Professor at the Department of Dermatology & Cutaneous Surgery, UMMSM.
+Professor Stephen Davis, is a Research Professor at the Dr. Phillip Frost Department of Dermatology and Cutaneous Surgery, UMMSM.
 Over the past 25 years Prof. Davis has studied the efficacy of various dressings, growth factors, antimicrobial agents and physical devices on reducing bacterial loads and/or wound healing using porcine models.
 Several of the research and development that he performed with companies include numerous products that are on the market today.
 Prof. Davis’s laboratory has established in vivo porcine wound model, and has extensive expertise in the wound microbiology, quantification of bacteria from wounds as well as the evaluation of the wound healing process using histological and molecular analysis.
 Prof. Davis has published more than 70 peer-reviewed papers and chapters, has been continuously funded by grants from the NIH, Department of Defense and pharmaceutical companies.

-Shasa Hu, MD, is an Assistant Professor of Dermatology.
+Shasa Hu, MD, is an Associate Professor of Dermatology.
 Dr. Hu serves as an example of successful research training provided by our Resident Research Program.
 Dr. Hu developed interest in melanoma prevention and disparity of melanoma among minority populations during her training as a resident at our Department.
 The project she started as resident and developed as junior faculty resulted in more than 30 publications in peer-reviewed journals, received funding from the Dermatology Foundation (Career Development Award) and was recently submitted her first RO1 application to NIH.

 Joaquin Jimenez, MD, is a Research Professor of Dermatology and Cutaneous Surgery and a member of the PIBS Graduate Faculty of Biochemistry and Molecular Biology program at UMMSM.
 Dr. Jimenez has a long-standing track record in working with bone marrow-derived cells, culturing them as well as sorting them.
 Dr. Jimzenez was the first to make the observation on the rat model of Chemotherapy-Induced Alopecia.
 During that work he realized the similarities between the pilosebaceus unit and the hematopoietic system.
 In addition, he has extensive experience in working with hematopoietic cells and fluorescent antibodies and was the first to publish on Thrombotic Thrombocytopenic Purpura and fluorescent micro-particles from endothelial cells.
 Dr. Jimenez’s work resulted in more than 70 publications.